jamieboehme/Classification-Prediction-Project/README.md

 C.H.
 Robinson works with customers who need to find carriers to ship goods, and who can drive those goods from an origin location to a destination location.
 When customers need CH Robinson to perform these services, they request an order.
 C.H.
 Robinson, for a variety of reasons, may decide to reject the order, accept the order, or create another status for the order.
 For this project, I built three classifiers leveraging **logistic regression**, **descision tree**, and **random forest modeling** that will produce predictions on the Current Condition of an order request.
 This modeling could potentially be used to:
-* inform customers of the predicted Condition of their order just after placement
+* Inform customers of the predicted Condition of their order just after placement
-* inform CH Robinson of the characteristics of an order that lead to unpleasurable outcomes (Waiting status', Rejection, Withdrawn, Cancelled) and potentially opportunities for request form optimization, route specialization, etc.
+* Inform CH Robinson of the characteristics of an order that lead to unpleasurable outcomes (Waiting status', Rejection, Withdrawn, Cancelled) and potentially opportunities for request form optimization, route specialization, etc.
 * Show potential opportunities for request form optimization, route specialization, etc.